wesleyfongchong/website-content/post/pug/index.md

 ## Interpolating variables in Pug

-You can interpolate a variable using
+You can interpolate a variable using:

 ```js
 app.get('/about', (req, res) => {